 - More cloves per bulb than hardneck despite a smaller bulb.

 There you have it.
 Growing garlic is indeed easy and simple.
-I should also point out that I left out any talk about pests or disease only because I have never had a problem.
+I should also point out that I left out any talk about pests or diseases only because I have never had a problem.
 I have been growing garlic for a number of years now and have never had any issues.
-I believe if you follow a few simple rules you will too have the same results.
+I believe if you follow a few simple rules, you will have the same results.

 White Bean and Garlic Scape Dip